polyglotdev/udemy-docker-mastery/Docker.md

 - Not complete OS.
 No kernel, kernel modules (e.g. drivers): The host provides the kernel, and modules, and the container runs on that kernel
 - Small as one file like golang static binary
 - Big as Ubuntu distro with apt, apache, php, and more installed

+## Image Layers

+- Images are made up of file system changes and metadata
+- union file system (UFS) is a way to layer files
+- history and inspect commands
+- copy on write